The Puritan Gift, by Kenneth & William Hopper

 - MI has Associates in Australia, Chile, Iceland, Ireland, Portugal, Sweden, US and UK and has made keynote presentations to audiences in Australia, the Czech Republic, Denmark, Ireland, Norway, Singapore, UK, UAE and USA.

-- MI starts to shift the maturity dialogue into the financial and investment communities through initial presentation to CFA and pension funds.
+- OMS LLP is introduced to S&P agency and decides to mirror credit rating scale.
+MI starts to shift the maturity dialogue into the financial and investment communities through initial presentation to CFA and pension funds.

 - HR Magazine recognizes MI’s work by including Dave Collings and Paul Kearns in its ‘HR Most Influential‘ rankings.

 - The first PhD in HR maturity is supervised at Simon Fraser University, Vancouver, Canada.

 - MI’s Academic Panel attracts world renowned academics Professors Jaap Paauwe and Paul Boselie